Gloria Cordes

-Gloria Cordes Elliott (September 21, 1931 – March 13, 2018) was a starting pitcher who played from 1950 through 1954 in the All-American Girls Professional Baseball League.
+Gloria Cordes Elliott (September 21, 1931 – March 13, 2018) was an American starting pitcher who played from 1950 through 1954 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 8", 138 lb., she batted and threw right-handed.

 Overview profile

 Gloria Cordes was one of 25 players who made the All-American Girls Professional Baseball League clubs hailed from New York City and State, including Muriel Bevis, Mildred Deegan, Nancy Mudge, Betty Trezza and Margaret Wigiser.
 Cordes pitched in the last five seasons of the All-American Girls Professional Baseball League, primarily with the Kalamazoo Lassies.
 A hard-thrower and extremely competitive, she overcame control problems early in her career to become one of the most consistent overhand pitchers of the league.
 She was adversely affected by frequently moving from one city to another, totaling five moves in her first two seasons before settling in Kalamazoo for the rest of her career.